-Our student workbooks position children for successful note-taking through fun, developmentally appropriate letter writing activities that promote the fine motor skills needed to become successful at handwriting.
+Our student editions position children for successful note-taking through fun, developmentally appropriate letter writing activities that promote the fine motor skills needed to become successful at handwriting.

 2) When children can think and write at the same time, without worrying about the mechanics of writing, they also learn to express themselves.

 Children are more fluent communicators when they have the foundational handwriting skills they need to express themselves without getting stuck on mechanics.

 The right teaching tools make teaching the mechanics a breeze.
 In a recent survey conducted by Learning Without Tears, many teachers and OTs agreed that our new interactive teaching tool, the Integrated Print and Digital Solution is:

 - A great tool to complement our handwriting curriculum

 - Perfect to teach students and establish great habits from the start